-As a result of prior Resource Plan filings, All-Source and targeted solicitations and other Company and Commission action, the Company currently has acquired 2,077 MW of wind generation capacity on our system, all of which qualifies as non-Distributed Generation ("DG") eligible energy resources.
-For 2013 the biggest new acquisition of wind energy was the first full year of production from the Limon I and II facilities.
+As a result of prior Resource Plan filings, All-Source and targeted solicitations and other Company and Commission action, the Company currently has acquired 2,364 MW of wind generation capacity on our system at the end of 2014, of which 2,278 MW qualifies as non-Distributed Generation ("DG") eligible energy resources.
 The Company acquires the full electrical output as well as all RECs produced from these wind resources for compliance with the Non-DG portion of the RES.
 All of the generation from these facilities is eligible for the 1.25 REC multiplier when used for compliance.
-The Company currently has 12 large wind resources currently operational and are considered non-DG for RES compliance:
+The Company currently has 13 operational large wind resources that are considered non-DG for RES compliance:

-As a result of the 2011 Electric Resource Plan and the subsequent 2013 All-Source Solicitation, the Company proposed, and was granted, in Decision No. C13-1566 permission to acquire approximately 450 MW of additional wind generation capacity as well as approximately 170 MW of additional photovoltaic solar generation capacity.
+As a result of the 2011 Electric Resource Plan and the subsequent 2013 All-Source Solicitation, the Company proposed, and was granted permission to acquire approximately 450 MW of additional wind generation capacity as well as approximately 170 MW of additional photovoltaic solar generation capacity.
 These facilities are expected to come online beginning at the end 2014 through year end 2016, and expected to generate approximately 2,119,000 MWh annually once fully operational.
 Only 200 MW of the incremental wind generation is expected to be operational in time to qualify for the 1.25 REC multiplier.
 None of the incremental solar resources are expected to qualify for the 1.25 REC multiplier.